For first timers

 Additionally the range of caving and rafting opportunities in the surrounding area has earned it a solid place on the backpacker trail.
 Thus the cascading pools of Semuc Champey are now firmly on the backpacker trail – what’s not to love?

 Tip: Semuc Champey is in a remote location, but its popularity means you can get here by shuttle bus from nearly anywhere in the country.
 Do check your travel times, though – sitting in a cramped minibus for 12 hours is probably not your idea of the perfect trip.

-For the perfect itinerary, you could loop around from Guatemala City to Antigua, then Lake Atitlán and on to Semuc Champey, ending your trip with Tikal and then back to Guatemala City.
-Don’t fall into the first-timers’ trap of trying to squeeze too much into too little time: to do all those places justice and not end up completely frazzled, you’ll need about two weeks, but you could obviously stretch that out to months.
+For a perfect itinerary, you could loop around from Guatemala City to Antigua, then Lake Atitlán and on to Semuc Champey, ending your trip with Tikal and then back to Guatemala City.
+Don’t fall into the first-timers’ trap of trying to squeeze too much into too little time.
+Hence to do all those places justice and not end up completely frazzled. you will need about two weeks, but you could obviously stretch that out to months.

-Tip: Budget at least two days in each destination, with a full day for travel for all but the shortest hops – it’s better to end up with time on your hands than spend your entire trip looking out a bus window.
+Guatemala for First Timers Tip: Budget at least two days in each destination, with a full day for travel for all but the shortest hops.
+It is better to end up with time on your hands than spend your entire trip looking out a bus window!

 Transportation in Guatemala

-A Guatemala tour package serves up a near-bewildering range of transport options.
-Where possible, first class and Pullman (greyhound-style) buses are preferable; cheaper ‘chicken buses’ go almost everywhere but are slower and aren’t considered safe to use at night.
-The only regular domestic flights connect Guatemala City and Santa Elena (gateway to Tikal).
+Where possible, private transportation is preferable.
+First class and Pullman (greyhound-style) buses are just okay; cheaper ‘chicken buses’ go almost everywhere but are slower and are not considered safe to use at night.